 Brüka — Death’s Promise

 With Death’s Promise, Brüka delivers a formidable debut, aiming to stake its claim in the ever-evolving, yet fiercely traditional black metal genre.
-This Texan quartet emerged with DEMO 2020, and here, they’ve channeled every lesson since learned into a relentless, tonally rich experience that upholds the genre’s bleakest standards while adding a modern touch.
+This Texan quartet emerged with DEMO 2020, and with their inaugural full-length, they’ve channeled every lesson since learned into a relentless, tonally rich experience that upholds the genre’s bleakest standards while adding a modern touch.

 Then comes the bludgeoning “Envy the Lifeless,” where the Texans takes a sharp left, injecting a full dose of hardcore aggression into their blackened template.
 With a straightforward 4/4 tempo, chaotic string bends, and dizzying riffage, the band sacrifices sublter atmospherics for raw, pummeling energy, crafting a song that pulls from hardcore’s intensity while maintaining their own blackened DNA.

 “Violence” brings yet another stylistic detour—a concise, two-minute slab of old-school death metal, packed with all the face-melting aggression of a band unafraid to explore the wider spectrum of extreme metal.
 It’s a stark reminder of Brüka’s dynamic range and a scorching testament to their violent rejection of genre conventions.
 Elsewhere, “Certain Side of Hell,” recalls Watain’s violent grandiosity, boasting complex fretwork that endows the track with a sense of both brutality as well as an arresting melancholy.
-It’s a welcome break that introduces listeners to a haunting, almost graceful atmosphere amid the brutality — a towering testament to Brüka’s ability to balance extremity with melody.
+It’s a welcome break that introduces listeners to a haunting, almost graceful atmosphere amid the brutality.

 Death’s Promise sounds a clarion call to the blackened legions that Brüka remains fiercely committed to the black metal tradition.
 These Texas metallers don’t simply adopt the genre’s aesthetics — they internalize and then weaponize them, creating an album that’s true to black metal’s roots while fearlessly exploring fresh territory.
 As debuts go, this one is as assured as it is uncompromising, and it marks Brüka as a band to watch as they carve their place in the dark annals of American black metal.